wazo-platform/wazo-doc/source/system/https_certificate.rst

 4. You need an entry in :file:`/etc/hosts` resolving your CN to ``127.0.0.1``.
-For this, *do not* edit the file manually, because your modifications will be rewritten when you "Apply system configuration" from the web interace.
+For this, *do not* edit the file manually, because your modifications will be rewritten when you "Apply system configuration" from the web interface.
 Instead, create a custom template for :file:`/etc/hosts`, and this template will be used when generating :file:`/etc/hosts`::

       mkdir -p /etc/xivo/custom-templates/system/etc